DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-26-beta-prototype-updates.md

       text: "Which of the following best describes their White background?",
       img: { src: "2020.11.02_12_22_35_Which of the following best describes their White background_ - Register trainee teachers - GOV.UK.png" }
     }, {
-      text: "Which of the following best describes their White background?",
+      text: "Which of the following best describes their White background? - Another White background",
       img: { src: "2020.11.02_12_22_44_Which of the following best describes their White background_ - Register trainee teachers - GOV.UK.png" }
     }, {
       text: "Has the trainee shared that they are disabled?",